abdelrhmanmohsenn/PIC-MCU-Interfacing/MCAL_Layer/USART/README.md

-Certainly!
-Here's a README file for the UART driver for the PIC18F46K20:

 ### 🔧 PIC18F46K20 UART Driver

 This repository contains a UART (Universal Asynchronous Receiver-Transmitter) driver for the PIC18F46K20 microcontroller.
 The driver provides APIs to easily configure and use the UART module for asynchronous serial communication.